 If you decided to self-insure, designate funds that can be immediately available to pay for legal fees and fines.
 Identify and retain a qualified professional licensing attorney so the attorney is readily available to handle your administrative proceeding issues if and when they arise.

 It is very important for every physician to carry insurance that covers any investigation, complaint, or administrative hearing that might be filed or opened against his/her license.

 At a minimum, your policy should indemnify you for up to $25,000 in legal fees, expenses, and fines related to actions brought against you by administrative entities.
 These entities include the Board of Medicine (BOM), the Drug Enforcement Agency (DEA), and other state and federal agencies.

 Be sure to verify the extent of coverage that your employer has purchased.
-If your employer will not show you the policy but tells you that you are covered for administrative proceedings, then ask for a written statement documenting that your employer will pay for your legal defense for any such matter arising during your employment.
+If your employer will not show you the policy but tells you that you are covered for administrative proceedings, then ask for a written statement documenting that your employer will pay for your legal defense for any such matter arising during your employment at a healthcare facility.

 Beware that even if you employer’s PLI includes administrative proceedings coverage, your employer could terminate you and then file a complaint with the DOH.
 The DOH then opens an investigation against you, but your former employer’s policy will not pay for your legal defense costs if it was the employer that terminated and reported you.
 Therefore, it is important to purchase administrative proceedings coverage apart from your employer.